 The factual and expert evidence that the parties intend to rely upon at trial must be provided in the form of witness statements and expert reports that are disclosed by the parties prior to the trial.
+The court may make directions limiting the scope of factual and expert evidence by, for example, identifying those disciplines or issues to which such evidence may be directed.
 Evidence is usually mutually exchanged, but the court may, in appropriate circumstances, direct that it is served sequentially.

 Factual and expert witnesses are required to give oral evidence at the trial unless the court orders otherwise.
 However, the witness can only amplify the evidence given in his/her written statement or report with the court's permission.
+Expert evidence is usually given sequentially, but the Court may order that it is given concurrently (so-called 'hot-tubbing').